DOMjudge/domjudge/doc/manual/overview.rst

 * *Team workstations*, one for each team.
 They require only a modern web browser to interface with DOMjudge, but of course need a local development environment for teams to develop and test solutions.
-Optionally these have the DOMjudge command line client installed.
+Optionally these have the DOMjudge submit client installed.

 * *Jury / admin workstations*.
 The jury members (persons) that want to configure and monitor the contest need just any workstation with a web